RealAdarsh/DataAnalysisProjectSQL/README.md

 # Government Portal For Data Analysis using Data Set

 I have data set for population, literacy rate and growth rate in Excel Sheet, Need to do data Analysis using these data.

-Create a Portal to do data Analysis at end.

 ## Roadmap